Altinity/clickhouse-graphouse-integration/README.md

  * whisper - a simple database library for storing data
  * graphite webapp - A webapp that renders graphs

-It turnd out, that under heavy load storage layer, which is `carbon` + `whisper`, may perform not as well at it could be, so some alternatives a looked for.
+It turnd out, that under heavy load storage layer, which is `carbon` + `whisper`, may perform not as well as it could be, so some alternatives a looked for.
 And here it is.
 [Graphouse](https://github.com/yandex/graphouse/) allows you to use [ClickHouse](https://clickhouse.yandex/) as a [Graphite](http://graphite.readthedocs.io/en/latest/overview.html) storage.

 # Install ClickHouse